 IV.
-Help Ensure the Prevention and Control of Infectious Diseases
+Help Ensure the Prevention and Control of Infectious Diseases and Other Environmental Initiatives

 The ISTWG recognizes the need to address health challenges to improved quality of life, economic growth, and trade across the APEC region, and the importance of S&T in responding to health challenges.
-Priority will be given to collaborative activities designed to respond to the economic and human challenges posed by select target diseases in the region such as HIV/AIDS, tuberculosis, influenza, dengue hemorrhagic fever, hepatitis and a number of zoonotic and enteric diseases.
+Priority will be given to collaborative activities designed to respond to the economic and human challenges posed by select target diseases in the region - whether naturally occurring or deliberately caused -- such as HIV/AIDS, tuberculosis, influenza, dengue hemorrhagic fever, hepatitis and a number of zoonotic enteric and other diseases.
 Emphasis will be given to the optimal use of electronic communication technologies and to the strengthening of existing regional training mechanisms, notably in laboratory technologies and field epidemiology.
 Close attention will be paid to existing global and regional intergovernmental disease control activities in order to ensure that APEC actions in that regard add value and synergy to activities currently under way.
 Analytic capacity of the economic impact of APEC cooperation in infectious disease prevention and control will be strengthened.
-ISTWG activities will draw upon the APEC Emerging Infectious Diseases (EID) Action Plan developed in 1996-97 which identified five key areas for cooperation: systems development, surveillance, outbreak response, prevention and control, and research.
+ISTWG activities will draw upon the APEC Infectious Disease Strategy endorsed by leaders in 2001 and addressing six main areas for cooperative activity: electronic networking, surveillance, response, capacity building, cross-sector partnerships, and political and economic leadership.

-Addressing the Challenges of Environment and Sustainable Development through Science, Technology and Innovation
+V. Addressing the Challenges of Environment and Sustainable Development through Science, Technology and Innovation